Craniofacial Clefts: Tessier Classification, Types, & Management

 Tips for Tessier Classification

-Craniofacial clefts can be groups based on their location.
-There are 4 main groups.
+Craniofacial clefts can be grouped based on their location.
+There are 4 main groups:

 • Oral-nasal clefts are Tessier Clefts 0-3 between the midline and cupid's bow.
 This results in clefts involving the midline structures (lips and nose).